TRaSH-Guides/Guides/docs/index.md

 The information I use for the guides is information I gathered from different sources like their support forum, Reddit or Discord, Provided by user input or from the develop team it self.
 Most things I tested myself and tried to see if I could tune them a bit more to my needs and sometimes even for others.

-If you have questions, suggestions, requests or want to contribute, please use the following [link](https://github.com/TRaSH-/Guides/issues){:target="_blank"} or contact me on Discord.

 Everything here you use on your own risk I won't be hold responsible if something happens to your collection!